 Tyre removal & rubber recycling is easy with 1800-GOT-JUNK?

 No matter where you live, tyres shouldn’t go to the dump.
 Our tyre removal service involves recycling tyres whenever possible.
 In the instances that we can’t recycle, the old tyres will be disposed in an eco-friendly manner.
+Rubber tyre recycling is made easy with our service.

 Here's how our service works: